 Praised in Opera News as “a gentle actor and elegant musician” and The Wall Street Journal for his "mellifluous baritone," Drama Desk Award nominated baritone, Justin Austin has been performing professionally since age 4.
 Born in Stuttgart, Germany to professional opera singer parents, Austin began his singing career as a boy soprano performing at venues such as Teatro Real, Bregenzer Festspiele, Lincoln Center, and the John F. Kennedy Center for the Performing Arts .
 While working with directors such as Götz Friedrich and Tazewell Thompson, Austin was able to realize his love for music and performance early on.

-For the 2019/20 season Austin makes his return to Bayerische Staatsoper for his role debut as Mel in Michael Tippett's "The Knot Garden" and as Bello in the revival of Andreas Dresen's production of Puccini's "La Fanciulla del West."
-Austin also returns to New York Festival of Song at the Kaufmann Music Center .
-Austin joins the Metropolitan Opera principal roster for their new production of Gershwin's "Porgy and Bess" directed by James Robinson.
-Austin sings the leading role of Older Jim in Tom Cipullo's "Glory Denied" at the Penn Square Music Festival .
-Austin also makes his debut with the Moab Music Festival as a resident artist and the Lincoln Center White Light Festival as a soloist in Wynton Marsalis' "Abyssinian Mass" with the Jazz at Lincoln Center Orchestra.
+For the 2019/20 season Austin was scheduled to return to Bayerische Staatsoper for his role debut as Mel in Michael Tippett's "The Knot Garden" and as Bello in the revival of Andreas Dresen's production of Puccini's "La Fanciulla del West."
+Austin made his return to New York Festival of Song at the Kaufmann Music Center .
+Austin joined the Metropolitan Opera principal roster for their new production of Gershwin's "Porgy and Bess" directed by James Robinson.
+Austin also sang the leading role of Older Jim in Tom Cipullo's "Glory Denied" at the Penn Square Music Festival .